herbercr/SNP/README.md

       git clone <git-path>
       ```

-3. Configure your forked and cloned repository on your local machine with an `upstream` remote:
+3. Configure your forked and cloned Git repository on your local machine with an `upstream` remote:
     1. Change directory into the newly-cloned *snp* repo:
       ```bash
       cd snp